MENU

 The core group of members meets once a month from February to November on the second Tuesday of every month, to guide and evaluate how the Collaborative can best meet its aims and goals.
 Working groups formed to action and achieve the Collaborative’s aims meet at separate times to get specific activities happening as part of a region-wide suicide prevention action plan.

-Working groups interact and collaborate with each other, core members, and the backbone organisation Wentworth Healthcare.
+Working groups interact and collaborate with each other, core members, and us as the backbone organisation.
 The Collaborative’s governance structure supports this communication and lived and/or living experience of suicide representation on all the groups involved.

 How did it start?

 Expert suicide prevention evidence and research undertaken in Australia by The Black Dog Institute was offered to Collaborative members who benefitted from these learnings during a local capacity building program.
-This created a groundswell of interest in establishing The Nepean Blue Mountains Suicide Prevention Collaborative.
+This created interest in establishing The Nepean Blue Mountains Suicide Prevention Collaborative.

 What are they working on?